Ena Fujita: Early work (2006–2015)

+Major label (2016–2022)

 In August 2016 Fujita starred in the horror film Evil Idol Song and transferred to major record label King Records.
 That same month she released a mini-album of the same name that includes the film's titular theme song.
 The album Tsuyome no Shinzō followed a year later in August 2017.
 Its track "Bikini Riot" is performed under her rapping alter ego MC Bikini (MCビキニ).
 The album was released in Europe by JPU Records under the title Bikini Riot.
 Fujita was a winner of the 2017 Miss iD idol audition held by Kodansha, and won its Cheerz Award.
 She and other Miss iD winners appear in the 2018 horror film Vampire Clay, while Fujita also performs its theme song "Watashi Dake ga Inai Sekai".

 The single "Ienai Koto wa Uta no Naka" was released in June 2018.
 Its music video, directed by Yoshihiro Nishimura, was released in two versions as the uncensored one was banned from TV due to its gore.
 It was followed by "Tsuki ga Tabeteshimatta" in January 2019, which includes a cover of The Pillows' 1996 single "Trip Dancer".
 Fujita also appears in Ōsama ni nare, a film celebrating The Pillows' 30th anniversary.
 Her album Iromono was released in June 2019.
 Nishimura expanded Fujita's 2018 music video "Ienai Koto wa Uta no Naka" into the October 2019 feature film Welcome to Japan: Hinomaru Lunch Box, which the musician also stars in.

 Fujita's June 2020 single "Dead Stroke" is the ending theme song to the second season of the anime adaptation of Baki.
 The song's music video was delayed not only because of the COVID-19 pandemic in Japan, but also due to the death of professional wrestler Hana Kimura, who was set to co-star in it.

 In October 2021, Fujita cancelled two concerts due to both physical and mental exhaustion.
 In June 2022, Shūkan Bunshun reported that Fujita had married Kenta Tokui of the comedy duo Heisei Nobushi Kobushi earlier that spring.
 On September 3, 2022, Fujita announced on her blog that she had given birth to her first child.

+Yes And (2023–present)

+Ena Fujita returned to musical activities with a concert on March 21, 2023.
+She released the mini-album Gurume on December 13 via Waiwai Records.
+On January 13, 2024, Fujita announced the formation of the all-girl pop rock band Yes And (stylized as yesAND).
+A trio consisting of Yu-yan on drums, Ena on vocals and guitar, and Sena on guitar, the first half of their name was created using the first letter of each member's name when written in English, while the second half represents everyone who supports them.
+They had their first concert at Shinjuku Blaze on March 22, with their first extended play, Dynamic Tune, following on November 7.